 Insight monitors the response times of systems and breaks these times down into the various tiers and components.
 Insight also provides tier-specific metrics to help understand the activities in each tier.

-For more information, see the Insight User's Guide or Online Help.
+For more information, see Precise Insight User Guide.

 Alerts provides a notification system that will alert you to application response time problems and enables you to launch Precise for DB2 in context to view more detailed data.

-For more information, see the Alerts User's Guide or Online Help.
+For more information, see Precise Alerts User Guide.

 The Precise Custom Portal is a lightweight, configurable portal application that provides access to various types of data from different applications.
 The Precise Custom Portal features a Web-based view.
 It is highly customizable and extensible, allowing you to build a dashboard for each user or each function within your organization.
 For example, you can build a dashboard for all the information that a system administrator or director of IT operations would need to constantly follow up on.
 This component is automatically installed as part of the Precise framework installation.

-For more information, see the Precise Custom Portal User's Guide.
+For more information, see Precise Custom Portal User Guide.

 Report Manager gathers and organizes historical information that enables the IT team to focus on infrastructure hot spots.
 Report Manager is a reporting tool that resides on a Web server.
-You can use Report Manager to compare period-to-period performance against a baseline and identify response time problems "at-a-glance", before they affect your bottom-line.
+You can use Report Manager to compare period-to-period performance against a baseline and identify response time problems at-a-glance, before they affect your bottom-line.
 It queries the PMDB and displays the results in reports that are generated on a scheduled basis or on demand.
+For more information, see Precise Report Manager.